NErler/JointAI/cran-comments.md

   which does not have a SSL certificate)
 * The Description was adjusted (now starts with "Joint analysis and imputation of incomplete data...")
-* The tarball size was reduced to <4 MB by using a different file format for large output files from `testthat` tests
+* The tarball size was reduced by excluding vignettes from the build and by using a different file format for large output files from `testthat` tests

 ---